Islandora/documentation/docs/user-documentation/datastreams.md

 Islandora 8 media express their intended use with a special "Media Use" field, which accepts taxonomy terms from the "Media Usage" vocabulary.
 Because the Media Usage vocabulary is an ordinary Drupal vocabulary, Islandora 8 site administrators can add their own terms, and in turn, these local terms can be used to identify media that have some custom local purpose.
+However, most of the default set of "Media Use" terms are taken from the [PCDM Use Extension](https://pcdm.org/2015/05/12/use) vocabulary:

 ![Media tab](../assets/media_use_vocabulary_media_form.png)